cambridge-cares/TheWorldAvatar/Agents/LSOAInputAgent/README.md

 ## 1.1 Prerequisites

-### **1) Registrate an account at CEDA platform**
+### **1) Download the source files and place in the respective position**

-Retrieving [electricity consumption](https://www.gov.uk/government/statistics/lower-and-middle-super-output-areas-electricity-consumption), [gas consumption](https://www.gov.uk/government/statistics/lower-and-middle-super-output-areas-gas-consumption), [fuel poverty](https://www.gov.uk/government/statistics/sub-regional-fuel-poverty-data-2022) data from the GOV.UK do not need any preparation, upon runing the agent, those data will be downloaded automatically to the `./downloads ` folder.
+Download [electricity consumption](https://www.gov.uk/government/statistics/lower-and-middle-super-output-areas-electricity-consumption), [gas consumption](https://www.gov.uk/government/statistics/lower-and-middle-super-output-areas-gas-consumption), [fuel poverty](https://www.gov.uk/government/statistics/sub-regional-fuel-poverty-data-2022) data from the GOV.UK by simply click the link and find the desired `xlsx` file.

 However, in order to download the hadUK climate grid files, you need to registrate an account at [CEDA platform](https://services.ceda.ac.uk/cedasite/register/info/).
-And create `CEDA_username` and `CEDA_password` files contain username and password under the `./secrets` folder.
+After the login, you will be able to download `.nc` file in the [CEDA Archive](https://data.ceda.ac.uk/badc/ukmo-hadobs/data/insitu/MOHC/HadOBS/HadUK-Grid/v1.1.0.0/1km/).
+Click `tas` for mean temperature, `tasmax` for max temperature, `tasmin` for mean temperature and get into a subfolder, click `mon` for monthly data and get into a subfolder, then you sould be able to find your desire year's data such as `tas_hadukgrid_uk_1km_mon_201901-201912.nc`.

+The geographical data of the UK is captured in a python pickle file named as `shape_array`, which can be download [here](https://www.dropbox.com/scl/fi/6iw0xarkjartrdprc8iig/shapes_array?rlkey=bv4xulvpxgbehrj6t4m6yhbsx&dl=0).
+If in doubt, please consult the author Jieyang Xu.

+After preparing all files, please place them in `./data` folder.
 ### **2) The environment variables used by the agent container**
 Before building and deploying the Docker image, several key properties need to be set in the [Docker compose file] (further details and defaults are provided in the file):
 ```bash